msyamkumar/cs220-s22-projects/p5/README.md

 - You can either use a `while` loop to iterate over decades or you can use a `for` loop with `range`.
 Look up `range` online, and you'll find that it has a feature that will be handy for this question.
 - You could invoke `get_decade_total` function.

-To break ties (multiple decades with the least number of hurricanes), you must consider the **last** one in the data set.
+To break ties (multiple decades with the least number of hurricanes), you must prefer the **later** decade.

 ---